nayfin/demo-co-old/PRESENTATION_1.md

 - Decide on a name for your workspace/organization.
 It's a good idea to make this short.
 It can be something non-descriptive (@mango) if you want to have disparate libraries, or something descriptive (@ngstate) if you want to have a group of related libraries.

-- Create an NPM Organization [here](https://www.npmjs.com/org/create).
+- Create an NPM Organization at www.npmjs.com/org/create.
 This will align with your Nx workspace name name allowing you to "scope" your libraries to one namespace.
 Do this before creating workspace to ensure that the organization name you want is available.

 ### 2. Install Dependencies